 A good time to inspect sites is during or after a heavy rain.
 Rock out-croppings may indicate the need for extensive rock excavation—a costly process.

-A test pit to ascertain the true underground condition is recommended if any doubt exists.
+If you have any doubts, a test pit to ascertain the true underground condition is recommended.
 Good trees that don’t fall within the house area are assets.

 Check the town or city zoning ordinance.
 Zoning has the weight of law behind it.